 1. Automated Moderation

-As for visuals, image recognition powered by AI tools like Imagga offers a highly viable option for monitoring images, videos and live streams.
+As for visuals, image recognition powered by AI tools like Imagga offer a highly viable option for monitoring images, videos and live streams.
 Such solutions identify inappropriate imagery and have various options for controlling threshold levels and types of sensitive visuals.

 2. Pre-Moderation